Mount Vernon Trail: History

+In 2003, the Wilkes Street Tunnel Trail, which was constructed between 1980 and 1999 was connected to the on-street portion of the trail at Union Street.

 In 2006, after it was determined that the bridge over the north entrance to National Airport was deteriorating and that the Mount Vernon Trail was a safety concern because of its close proximity to the roadway, the bridge was rebuilt and the trail was realigned and widened in the area.
 That section opened in 2007.

 In June 2009, the trail on the new Woodrow Wilson Bridge opened with a connection to the Mount Vernon Trail and in July 2012, the trail beneath the bridge and approaching it was rebuilt.
 In 2011, the National Park Service rebuilt the Humpback Bridge, which involved changes to the roadway, widening the Mount Vernon Trail, adding a barrier to separate the trail users from the traffic, lowering the grade across the bridge to improve sight distance, and adding a pair of trail tunnels under the bridge for safer passage between the Columbia Island Marina, the Mount Vernon Trail and, in the future, Boundary Channel Drive.
 The trail lane opened on March 18.

 In 2012, the Park Service realigned the trail at Memorial Circle, moving the crossing of Washington Boulevard a few hundred feet south and creating a crossing at a right angle to the road.
 In June 2016, the section of the trail next to the airport was realigned, widened and separated from the parkway.
 On May 24, 2017, the National Park Service opened a rebuilt Roosevelt Island parking lot that created a new route, with smoother curves for the Mount Vernon Trail, and the trail was also widened.

+In 2023-24, NPS rebuilt bridges #23 and #24 within Dyke Marsh Wildlife Preserve and near Belle Haven Park.
+They widened the bridges from 10 feet to 14 feet, added new pedestrian safe handrails and rehabilitated a bench and overlook on bridge #23.

+In 2025, Alexandria upgraded a 4.5 foot wide sidewalk along Abington Road, that had served as part of the trail for decades, into a 10 foot wide trail.
+Work began in August and was completed in October.

 The National Park Service has considered expanding the trail.
 In 2002, they performed a feasibility study on expanding it north to the American Legion Bridge.
 The design proposed was a mostly on-street route, with a pair of trail segments west of Glebe Road.